I'm a counselor and freelance writer with years of online writing experience. My work covers a large range of topics.

 Understanding People Who Behave Passive Aggressively

-There are certain situations that may activate passive aggressive behavior, as an example, when the person’s performance is judged, or they believe they are being judged.
+There are certain situations that may activate passive-aggressive behavior—for example, when the person’s performance is judged, or they believe they are being judged.
 This can be seen often in the workplace, and in dealing with authority figures including bosses, parents, teachers, spouses, and with community leaders.
 On a unconscious level these authority figures indirectly or directly trigger angry feelings.

 Teenagers often test the boundaries of their parents and try to assert themselves, but have difficulty or are shut down by their mothers or fathers.
 This creates an unhealthy thinking pattern and is carried into adulthood.

 Some psychologists believe it is a combination of the environment and genes that are the cause of passive-aggressive personality disorder developing.
 At its basis, a person becomes passive-aggressive unconsciously because they were not free to openly show their anger.
 This aggression becomes held back because they feel or were told that these feelings are bad and are not allowed.

 Angry feelings still need to be expressed because they never just go away.
 Their anger comes out in indirect ways to avoid them being shut down by the authority figure or to avoid punishment from the authority figure.
 Two things happen from this situation:

 - The person learns to let their anger out in covert ways to survive

 - The person also develops a resentment towards authority figures because their feelings were shut down, or not acknowledged.
 This resentment is carried over to all authority figures and the passive aggressive person tries to defeat the authority figure, while still looking like they respect them.